 1 tsp salt

-1. Mix yeast, sugar and water into a stand mixer bowl and let stand for 10 minutes until creamy to proof.
+1. Mix yeast, sugar and water into a stand mixer bowl and let stand for 10 minutes until creamy, to proof.

 2. Add flour, salt, and oil.
 Beat with a dough hook until smooth.